 8 sprigs fresh thyme, divided

-1. Toast bread slices to your liking and spread with a little butter.
-Then, slice tomatoes extra thin, about 1/4 inch thick.
+1. Toast bread slices and spread with a little butter.
+Slice tomatoes extra thin, about 1/4 inch thick.

-2. In a blender, add the egg yolks and lemon juice and puree until combined.
-While the blender is running, drizzle in the vegetable oil very slowly.
-If you drizzle too fast the aioli may never come together.
-It should be thick at this point.
+2. In a blender, add egg yolks and lemon juice and puree until combined.
+While blender is running, drizzle in vegetable oil very slowly.
+If you drizzle too fast, aioli may not come together – it should be thick at this point.
 Add in 5 sprigs of fresh thyme leaves, no stems and salt.
 Puree again until smooth.
 Drizzle in 1 tablespoon of water to thin slightly and puree for 1 minute.
 Pour into a bowl.